 When Is the Best Time

 The best time to spot a higher number of penguins in Tasmania s the main breeding season in November and December.
 However, September, October, January, and February are not bad roughly a hundred Fairy Penguins or Little Blue Penguins arrive after sunset at the shore.
-Usually, you spot a higher number of penguins at high tide, because the little blue have to walk less to their nests which minimises the risk of getting discovered by predators.
+Usually, you spot a higher number of penguins at high tide, because the little blue ones have to walk less to their nests which minimises the risk of getting discovered by predators.
 Tide Times Bicheno

 It's pretty tricky for them to get out of the water and walk over the huge boulders.
 You can watch them in the evening without a tour, but please don't disturb them, don't block their way, don't use a torch just a red light, and don't pet them!
 If they get scared, they do not come ashore and do not feed their starving chicks.
 Besides Bicheno, there are two more excellent places in Tasmania to spot fairy penguins.
 More below.

-You are wondering that I took pictures close to the little blues?
+Are you wondering why I took pictures close to the little blues?
 I am using a zoom lens from Panasonic 600 mm.
 We sat on the rocks and observed the penguins without moving or disturbing them!
 This is most important if you wish to watch penguins without a tour; don't move while waiting, and don't disturb the penguins.
 If they think you are a threat, they do not come out and may not feed the starving chicks.
 Please react responsibly so that this nesting area has a future!

-You may see blue penguins throughout the year in Bicheno and Tasmania but a few only in winter.
+You may see blue penguins throughout the year in Bicheno and Tasmania, but a few only mainly male in winter.
 During summer, you spot plenty of them.
 However, wildlife is not predictable.
 Especially in winter, none of them may come ashore.

 Penguin Season - Activities

 - Building their nest from April/May to August; mainly male, to impress the female.

 - Laying two eggs from August to December